Appropedia/project-dashboard/README.md

-# project-dashboard
+# Project Dashboard

-Category-based dashboard for projects
+Category-based dashboard for projects on Appropedia.